 The GEF has for the past decade worked to embed biodiversity conservation and sustainability objectives in the management of wider production landscapes and seascapes through support to an array of policies, strategies and practices that engage key public and private sector actors in order to conserve and sustainably use biodiversity.
 This process, referred to as “biodiversity mainstreaming”, has focused primarily on the following suite of activities:

-d) piloting an array of financial mechanisms (certification, payment for environmental services, access and benefit sharing agreements, etc.) to provide financial incentives to actors to change current practices that may be degrading biodiversity.
-Read more+
+- Piloting an array of financial mechanisms (certification, payment for environmental services, access and benefit sharing agreements, etc.) to provide financial incentives to actors to change current practices that may be degrading biodiversity.

-From the mid-1990s to 2013, the GEF invested more than US$1.6 billion in 327 “biodiversity mainstreaming” projects in 135 countries, which generated another US$5.3 billion in financial support from other partners.
+The GEF has invested more than US$1.6 billion in 327 “biodiversity mainstreaming” projects in 135 countries, which generated another US$5.3 billion in financial support from other partners.
 GEF funds have provided biodiversity protection and planning for more than 350 million hectares of productive landscapes and seascapes.
-Read more+